yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 These two features rely on the following assumptions about the allowed Rust
 fragment:

-- it is impossible to create mutable values or references,
+- it's impossible to create mutable values or references,
 - the only allowed references are immutable borrows and immutable boxes,
 - the only allowed binding modes are immutable, aliasable, by-reference (called _shared borrows_ by `rustc`) or by-value.